AaTekle/jax_transformer/README.md

 ```

 Where:
-- `Q`: query matrix representing what each token is searching for
+- $Q$: query matrix representing what each token is searching for

-- `K`: key matrix representing what information each token contains
+- $K$: key matrix representing what information each token contains

-- `V`: value matrix containing the actual token information
+- $V$: value matrix containing the actual token information

-- `QKᵀ`: computes similarity scores between tokens
+- $QKᵀ$: computes similarity scores between tokens

-- `√dₖ`: scaling factor used for numerical stability
+- $√dₖ$: scaling factor used for numerical stability

-- `softmax`: converts scores into probabilities
+- $softmax$: converts scores into probabilities

 ## Multi-Head Attention